kubecost/docs/aws-spot-instances.md

 ## Configuring the Spot data feed in Kubecost

-With Kubecost spot pricing- data can be pulled hourly by integrating directly with the AWS Spot feed.
+With Kubecost, Spot pricing- data can be pulled hourly by integrating directly with the AWS Spot feed.

-First- to enable the AWS Spot data feed, follow AWS' [Spot Instance data feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html) doc.
+First, to enable the AWS Spot data feed, follow AWS' [Spot Instance data feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html) doc.

-When configuring note the settings used as these values will be needed for the Kubecost configuration.
+While configuring, note the settings used as these values will be needed for the Kubecost configuration.

-There are multiple options- this can either be set from the Kubecost UI or via `.Values.kubecostProductConfigs` in the Helm chart.
-Note that if you set any `kubecostProductConfigs` from the Helm chart, all changes via the frontend will be deleted on pod restart.
+There are multiple options: this can either be set from the Kubecost UI or via `.Values.kubecostProductConfigs` in the Helm chart.
+Note that if you set any `kubecostProductConfigs` from the Helm chart, all changes via the front end will be deleted on pod restart.

 * `projectID` the Account ID of the AWS Account on which the Spot nodes are running.
 * `awsSpotDataRegion` region of your Spot data bucket